Felixillion/UnumLocalia/README.md

 If you use UnumLocalia in your research, please cite:

-> *An open multimodal spatial resource integrating transcriptomics, proteomics and histology from the same tissue section.*
+> *An open multimodal spatial resource integrating same-tissue transcriptomics, proteomics, and histology.*
 > (manuscript in preparation)

 ---